gatewayd-io/gatewayd-plugin-sdk/README.md

     <a href="https://docs.gatewayd.io/developing-plugins/sdk-reference/">Documentation</a>
 </p>

-This is currently a work in progress and it evolves as we build more plugins.
+This SDK is built to develop GatewayD plugins.
+It provides a set of tools to decode database traffic, expose metrics and logs to be aggregated by GatewayD and more.

 Feel free to contribute to this repository by opening an issue or a pull request.